Overview of the Program

 - Generate new biology-based paradigms for solving problems in non-biological applications of science and engineering.

 The primary graduate degree offered by the department is a Biological Engineering Ph.D.
-The program is divided into two tracks: bioengineering and applied biosciences, with the primary difference being the set of core classes taken the first year.

 In addition to the course requirements, students will undergo two qualifying examinations: one written, and one oral.
 The Written Exam takes place at the end of the first year, pending completion of the three core courses and examines the student’s ability to solve problems that bridge the diverse course material.
 The oral examination doubles as the student’s thesis proposal.
 Departmental policy mandates that students propose by the end of fall of their third year.
 More information can be found on the Thesis Proposal page.